parikshitkumar1/apollodB/README.md

 ![ApollodB](apollodb-hero.png)

-apollodB is an innovative Streamlit application that combines cutting-edge music emotion recognition with personalized audio engineering.
+apollodB is an AI system that combines cutting-edge music emotion recognition with personalized audio engineering.
 Analyze your music's emotional characteristics and generate custom EQ curves tailored to your listening preferences.

+Note on architecture: The primary runtime is now a FastAPI backend (`backend/server.py`) with a JavaScript frontend served from `web/`.
+A legacy Streamlit app (`app.py`) remains for reference and parity testing.

 ## Features